 Healthy Cells and Brain Development

 Moving forward, the folate in your breast milk helps maintain healthy cells for your newborn, as well as support your newborn’s brain development.
-According to the United State’s Centers for Disease Control and Prevention, your baby’s brain development in the first eight years sets a foundation for their future learning, health and life achievements.
-While other factors like genes and the babies’ learning environment plays a role in their brain development, proper nutrition in the early years of your baby’s childhood is just as crucial.
+According to the United States Centers for Disease Control and Prevention, your baby’s brain development in the first eight years sets a foundation for their future learning, health and life achievements.
+While other factors like genes and the babies’ learning environment play a role in their brain development, proper nutrition in the early years of your baby’s childhood is just as crucial.

 To boost the content of folate in your breast milk, you can start having more folate-rich foods like red beans, black beans, marmite, pork liver and okra.
 On top of benefiting your baby, keeping your folate level in check also helps you to build healthy red blood cells and prevent anaemia.